 One of the biggest fears that we hear from new and prospective travel therapists who we mentor is the fear that they will be taken advantage of by travel therapy companies and recruiters.
-Usually this fear is related to not being paid enough for the travel job that they are accepting.
+Usually this fear is related to not being paid enough for the travel job that they are accepting, and concern that the travel therapy company is keeping too much of the pay.
 Unfortunately this does happen often in the travel therapy world and it is a valid concern.

 This concern leads to therapists trying to seek out specific travel therapy companies who will pay them the highest for each contract.
 So you might be wondering, “What are the highest paying travel therapy companies?”
 In order to help you answer this question, it’s important that you first understand where the money comes from that the travel therapy company can pay you, so you can truly make sure you’re comparing the right factors between different companies and contracts.

 If you’re new to travel therapy, we recommend starting your research with our Travel Therapy 101 Series to learn the basics of travel therapy.
 If you’re ready to get connected with recruiters to help you begin your job search, we can offer you customized recommendations based on your preferences by filling out our Recruiter Recommendations form.

 The weekly take home pay that a travel therapist is offered for a travel therapy contract is the product of many different factors, some of which have to do with the travel therapy company itself and some which are outside the company’s control.
 Of the many factors involved, there are four major factors that are the key players in determining pay:

 - The first and biggest factor is the bill rate being paid to the travel company by the facility that the contract is through.